 SL No. Basic Statutory Audit Government Audit i.
 Applicability Applicable to (a) All private companies (b) All co-operative societies (c) Proprietorship and partnership concerns in some cases.
-E.g. Tax audit under section 44AB of the Income Tax Act, 1961. ii.
-Appointing Authority (a) In case of private companies: shareholders. (b) In case of sole proprietor and partnership: proprietor or partners. (c) In case of trust: trustee or Managing Committee. (d) In case of co-operative societies: Managing Committee with prior approval of the Registrar. (a) In case of government departments: Comptroller and Auditor General (b) In case of statutory corporation: as per the provisions of the special statute for that corporation. (c) In case of government company: by the Comptroller and Auditor General. iii.
-Report Report is submitted to the owners/ share- holders in a format prescribed by the Companies Act, 2013, in the case of Com- panies. and a copy is given to the Comptroller iv.
+E.g. Tax audit under section 44AB of the Income Tax Act, 1961.
+Applicable to (a) Government departments (b) Statutory corporations (c) Government companies ii.
+Appointing Authority (a) In case of private companies: shareholders. (b) In case of sole proprietor and partnership: proprietor or partners. (c) In case of trust: trustee or Managing Committee. (d) In case of co-operative societies: Managing Committee with prior approval of the Registrar. (a) In case of government departments: Comptroller and Auditor General (b) In case of statutory corporation: as per the provisions of the special stat- ute for that corporation. (c) In case of government company: by the Comptroller and Auditor Gen- eral. iii.
+Report Report is submitted to the owners/ share- holders in a format prescribed by the Companies Act, 2013, in the case of Com- panies.
+Report is submitted to the shareholders and a copy is given to the Comptroller and Auditor General in a format pre- scribed by the CAG. iv.
 Sequence Precedes CAG Audit Done after statutory Audit.
 Therefore, also called supplementary audit.